Sejdii/Software-Testing-Handbook/avoid/avoid.md

   1. -> at pl.sejdii.user.application.service.MockitoAntiPatternExampleTest.setUp(MockitoAntiPatternExampleTest.java:40)
 ```

-In Spock, it looks different—all mocks are lenient by default,
-but you can enforce strictness by using `0 * _` in the test.
-Although as Spock is lenient by design, it can be accepted as a feature of the framework.

 In Spock, the situation is different: all mocks are lenient by default.
 However, you can enforce strictness in your tests by specifying `0 * _` interactions.
 Since leniency is a design feature of Spock, it is generally accepted as part of the framework,